 Coding best practice for auto-vectorization

-To encourage the Arm Compiler for HPC to produce optimal auto-vectorized output, code can be structured and hints can be provided to inform the compiler of program features that it would otherwise not be able to determine.
+To encourage the Arm Compiler to produce optimal auto-vectorized output, code can be structured and hints can be provided to inform the compiler of program features that it would otherwise not be able to determine.
 This allows the compiler to produce optimal auto-vectorized output.

 Use the restrict keyword if appropriate when using C/C++ code